Crispy Chilean Sea Bass with Roasted Fennel and Tomato

 Instructions

-• While the vegetables roast, pat the sea bass very dry and season generously with salt and pepper on both sides.
+• Prepare the sea bass: While the vegetables roast, thoroughly pat the sea bass dry and season both sides with the salt and pepper.

 Nutrition